-What will my class be like?The Computer Technology & Networking course is designed to equip both the novice and experienced students with entry-level computer technician proficiencies.
+What will my class be like?The Computer Technology & Networking course is designed to equip both novice and experienced students with entry-level computer technician proficiencies.
 Students will work closely with the instructor, an educational technology department, and local technology businesses to better their understanding of the material covered in class.
 Significant lab time is provided to offer the students authentic hands-on experiences in working with computers.

 Computer Technology & Networking I

 This program will prepare students for careers in the computer field.
 Students will install, maintain, upgrade, and repair computer hardware & software on workstations and network systems.
 This program will prepare students for the A+ Certification Exam.
 Upon successful completion of this program, students will be able to diagnose hardware or software failures and perform the actions necessary to correct the problems based on knowledge of the system's operation.

 Students become adept with customer support techniques, key computer hardware architecture components such as the motherboard, processor, memory, drives, networks, power supplies, and peripheral devices for both desktop and laptop computers.
 Additionally, students will install, configure, and troubleshoot the significant operating systems utilized today.